-Chain Bracelets are made to order in 4 standard sizes:
+Chain Bracelets are made in 4 standard lengths

 To find your bracelet size: Simply wrap a flexible tape measure or piece of thread around your wrist where you would wear your bracelet, and take a measurement of your wrist circumference.

-You will need to add 1-2cm to this measurement to find your correct bracelet size (this allows space for the bracelet to not be tight to your wrist), and choose the bigger size if you fall between 2 sizes.
+You will need to add 1-2cm to this length to find your correct bracelet size (This allows for the bracelet to not be tight on your wrist).
+Choose a larger size if you fall between two sizes.

 For example, if my wrist measures 14.5cm, I would add 2cm to allow the bracelet some wiggle room, and so I would need a size Medium.

-TOP TIP: If this is your first time buying a bracelet online, you may like to tape a strip of paper into a circle around your wrist at the same length as the bracelet, and see how it fits your wrist.
+Top tip: If this is your first time buying a bracelet online, you may want to tape a strip of paper in a circle around your wrist at the same length at the bracelet, to give an idea of how the bracelet might fit.